Guide to vision care benefits for First Nations and Inuit

 - payments and reimbursement

-In the event that this guide does not address questions regarding general policies, processing of payment requests, or specific conditions, clients or vision care providers may contact their NIHB regional office (Appendix B).
-Further information can also be found in the Vision Care Claims Submission kit available on the Express Scripts Canada website.
+In the event that this guide does not address questions regarding general policies, processing of payment requests, or specific conditions, clients or vision care providers may contact their NIHB regional office.
+Further information can also be found in the Vision Care Claims Submission Kit available on the Express Scripts Canada NIHB provider and client website.

 1.2 About the vision care benefit

-The NIHB program's vision care benefit provides eligible clients (Appendix D) with coverage for eye examinations and corrective eyewear; this includes:
+The NIHB program's vision care benefit provides eligible clients (Appendix D: Client eligibility) with coverage for eye examinations and corrective eyewear; this includes:

 - eye examinations when they are not insured by the province or territory